nickbrandt/GitLab/doc/development/documentation/restful_api_styleguide.md

 ## API topic template

-The following can be used as a template to get started:
+The following can be used as a template to get started.
-Note: ensure to list the required attributes on top.
+Ensure to list the required attributes on top:

 ````markdown
 ## Descriptive title